ADGEfficiency/dotfiles/README.md

 This appends to your `rc` files -- beware running this multiple times, as you will end up sourcing the `rc` files multiple times.

+This is destructive to your Git config - your `$HOME/.{gitconfig,gitignore}` will be overwritten.

 ## Ubuntu

 Setup an Ubuntu machine: